ondrejsika/proxmox-training/README.md

 - KVM & LXC Virtualization
 - Web Interface, API, CLI & Terraform Support
-- HA, Multi Master
+- HA, Multi-Master
 - Many storage plugins (NFS, CIFS, GlusterFS), built-in CEPH

 ### KVM vs LXC

 LXC stands for Linux Containers and KVM is an acronym for Kernel-Based Virtual Machine.
-The main difference here is that virtual machines require their own kernel instance to run while containers share the same kernel.
-However, each container still acts as its own separate environment with their own respective file systems.
+The main difference here is that virtual machines require their kernel instance to run while containers share the same kernel.
+However, each container still acts as its separate environment with their respective file systems.

-In other words, containers are virtualization at operating-system-level whereas VMs are virtualization at the hardware level.
+In other words, containers are virtualization at operating-system-level whereas VMs is virtualization at the hardware level.

 [source](https://www.skysilk.com/blog/2019/lxc-vs-kvm/)